position Head Coach

 The Ohio State University

 Technically, Day’s first day on the job was Jan.
-2, but that moment in the locker room at the Rose Bowl in front of 124 players, including more than 100 who will be a part of his first team, will have the lasting impact of origination for the 39-year-old from Manchester, N.H., who becomes just the 25th coach for a storied program that ranks second all-time in victories and will play its 130th season of football in 2019.
+2, but that moment in the locker room at the Rose Bowl in front of 124 players, including more than 100 who would be a part of his first team, will have the lasting impact of origination for the 41-year-old from Manchester, N.H., who became just the 25th head coach for a storied program that ranks second all-time in victories and has played 130 football seasons.

-“It’s an amazing feeling,” Day said later on in the locker room.
+“It’s an amazing feeling,” Day said that evening in the locker room.
 “To be the leader of such a special place, a special group of men, this program, Buckeye Nation … it is an honor!”

-Day officially starts his head coaching career with a record of 3-0.
+Day started his head coaching career with a record of 3-0.
 He is credited with the wins earned over Oregon State, Rutgers and 15th-ranked TCU at the beginning of the 2018 season when he served about eight weeks in August and September as Ohio State’s acting head coach.
-He has a five-year contract through the 2023 season that will pay him $4.5 million annually.

-A quarterbacks coach for the San Francisco 49ers in 2016 under Chip Kelly and in 2015 for the Philadelphia Eagles under Kelly, Day is in his third season overall at Ohio State and his 18th season as a coach in the NFL or collegiate ranks.
-He was Ohio State’s offensive coordinator and quarterbacks coach the past two seasons.
+A quarterbacks coach for the San Francisco 49ers in 2016 under Chip Kelly and in 2015 for the Philadelphia Eagles under Kelly, Day is now in his 19th season as a coach in the NFL or collegiate ranks.
+He was Ohio State’s offensive coordinator and quarterbacks coach in 2017 and 2018.

-The impact he has had on the program in such a short time has been considerable.
+The impact Day has had on the program in such a short time has been considerable.

-No school has had more passing touchdowns the past two seasons than the 90 that Ohio State’s quarterbacks have thrown in that time.
-Ohio State also ranks seventh nationally over the past two seasons in passing yards per game and third in completion percentage.
+No team has more passing touchdowns the past three seasons than the 138 that Ohio State quarterbacks have thrown in that time.
+Ohio State also ranks 11th over the past three seasons in passing yards per game (296.7) and third in completion percentage (67.8).

-Ohio State, in Day’s two seasons, has won six championships: back-to-back Big Ten championships; two Big Ten East Division titles; the 2018 Cotton Bowl and this year’s Rose Bowl.
+Ohio State is 38-4 and has won eight championships in Day’s three years with the program: three consecutive Big Ten Conference championships; three Big Ten East Division titles; the 2018 Cotton Bowl and the 2019 Rose Bowl.